Documentation

 ransomware

-Encryption pattern detection, canary files, exfiltration monitoring, wiper detection (MBR/GPT overwrite, zero-fill, partition destruction), shadow copy deletion, backup destruction, service stop detection, and compound attack correlation with MITRE ATT&CK mapping.
+Encryption pattern detection (threshold: 5 files), canary files, exfiltration monitoring, wiper detection (MBR/GPT overwrite, zero-fill, partition destruction), shadow copy deletion, backup destruction, service stop detection, compound attack correlation with MITRE ATT&CK mapping, intermittent/partial encryption detection, ESXi/hypervisor ransomware targeting (Akira, BlackCat), SSH tunneling for lateral movement, pre-ransomware credential harvesting (Mimikatz, LSASS, NTLM, Kerberos), and Linux ransomware patterns.

 [ Tier 3: Identity & Access ]